PdxCodeGuild/Programming101/units/unit-1.md

 - explain code
 - exclude certain lines of code while testing

-### Organize Code
+### Organizing Code
 If you're anything like me, you love, LOVE to organize.
 From my closet to my kitchen, no item is left unturned.
 So imagine how excited I was to find that there was a method to organizing your code!
 Check out the example below.

-You might not understand every single line of code.
-Don't worry about that for now.
+_You might not understand every single line of code.
+Don't worry about that for now._

 ```python
 # filename: roll_the_dice.py